Jobs#

 'default_datastage_px'

-• warn_limit: The number of warnings before the stages are stopped.
+• warn_limit: The number of warnings allowed before the stages are stopped.
 Takes an int greater than 0 or None for no limit.

 • retention_days: The number of days to keep a job run.
 Cannot be set if retention_amount is also set.
 Takes an int greater than 0 or None for no limit.